siteations/lsi-prototypes/README.md

 *also holds miscellaneous data cleaning scripts for xml* - this respository has also hosted:
 + my informal scripts for updating the xml chapters - see textPrep > utilityScripts
 + linking to svn and hosting the original chapters from Elizabeth Barlow Rogers - see textPrep > svn Landscape Design
 + copies of the chapter xml - as tweaked for reading with 'targets' instead of 'keys' - are in public > chapters as well as the build folders - docs > chapters.
-These are the working version read by the react code; do not delete if you want the demo to run
+These are the working version read by the react code; do not delete if you want the demo to run. *the DSI students are working on the xml for all chapters outside 7 and 9 pilots and are using the files on box.net*

 # Core Elements and next steps